 Use a sharp pair of pruners to cut the brown, dying leaves back to the base of the plant.
 Pruning back brown, dying leaves, helps to stimulate the growth of new healthy green leaves to restore the appearance of the peace lily.

-Avoid using any fertilizer, if you see brown dying leaves as the plant is already in a state of stress and fertilizer which stimulates growth can place too high a demand on the resources of the peace lily.
+Avoid using any fertilizer, if you see brown dying leaves as the plant is already in a state of stress, and fertilizer that stimulates growth can place too high a demand on the resources of the peace lily.

 Only use fertilizer in the Spring and Summer, whilst the peace lily is in active growth.